 Redirects are very useful if you've updated your content but don't want to lose traffic from old links.
 They're also helpful for A/B testing, or when you're running specific campaigns and want to send visitors to a special landing page.

 There are various types of redirects, and all of them have different purposes.
-While some can be grouped together based upon general purpose, there are still slight differences you'll need to consider.
+While some can be grouped together based on general purpose, there are still slight differences you'll need to consider.

 The redirect groups outlined below have one thing in common: they’re all offered by Pretty Links!
 Let's take a closer look at the redirect groups and what they can offer.